Sick and tired of your job?

 What I like about Stash is it’s an uncomplicated way to start investing.
 You just choose from a set of simple portfolios reflecting your beliefs, interests and goals, and it’ll do the rest.

-To get the $5 bonus, just enter your email here, download the Stash smartphone app and set up your account with the same email address.
+To get the $5 bonus, just click this link and enter your email, download the Stash smartphone app and set up your account with the same email address.
 Within two business days, you’ll see the bonus added to your account.

 I already got my bonus and now I’m investing $5/week.
 I’m already up to $40!
 That might sound small, but for someone who resists saving money like the plague, it’s a pretty remarkable start.